viniciusgerevini/godot-aseprite-wizard/README.md

 ### Importer

-__I intend to deprecate this feature in a next major release.
-It's too buggy and hacky compared to the other flows.__

 If you use the importer flow, any `*.ase` or `*.aseprite` file saved in the project will be automatically imported as a `SpriteFrames` resource, which can be used in `AnimatedSprite` nodes.
 You can change import settings for each file in the Import dock.

-This feature needs to be enabled via Aseprite Wizard Configuration screen.
+This feature needs to be enabled in the project settings.
+Requires editor restart.

-Notes:
-- The importer flow is kind o hacky and buggy.
-- Files generated through the automatic importer can be significantly larger than those generated via other methods.
-- The importer does a bad job at refreshing Godot Editor cache.
-You might see resources outdated in the editor, but running the project will show the newest version.

 ### Options